-5.1.1 Improved Forest Management, Restoration, Large Urban Forestry
+5.1.1 Restoration and Large Urban Forestry

-For IFM, Restoration, and Large Urban Forestry Activity Areas (see definitions in Section 2.3) a field sampling inventory is required.
+For Restoration and Large Urban Forestry Activity Areas (see definitions in Section 2.3), field sampling is required for the forest carbon inventory.
 A field sampling inventory requires that field sample plots be installed, measurements acquired, and data input into the Reserve's Microsoft (MS) Access database, CALCBOSK, for analytical purposes.
-This does not require a re-measurement of the inventory each year but does require that inventory estimates be updated using the guidance in Appendix B. The estimate of actual carbon stocks in live and dead standing trees must be adjusted by an appropriate confidence deduction, as described in Appendix B.
+This does not require a remeasurement of the inventory each year but does require that inventory estimates be updated using the guidance in Appendix B. The estimate of actual carbon stocks in live and dead standing trees must be adjusted by an appropriate confidence deduction, as described in Appendix B.